 Title: Conservation and Sustainable Use of the Benguela Current Large Marine Ecosystem (BCLME)

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Country: Angola, Namibia, South Africa

 Lead executing agency: Benguela Current Commission (BCC)